 The workshop will be run on the standard PC computers with the access to the Internet.
-Java SDK 1.8 (or 1.7) is required as well as Java IDE (Netbeans are suggested, Eclipse and InteliJ are an option).
-The participants will have possibility to submit jobs to the large HPC systems using online tools developed at ICM to support education.
+Java SDK 1.8 is required as well as Java IDE (Netbeans are suggested, Eclipse and InteliJ are an option).
+The participants will have possibility to submit jobs to the large HPC systems using on-line tools developed at ICM to support education.

-The participants cause their own computers with the Java SDK 1.8 and Netbeans (or another IDE) installed.
+The participants ca use their own computers with the Java SDK 1.8 and Netbeans (or another IDE) installed.
 They should have possibility to connect to the internet.